WoWAnalyzer/WoWAnalyzer/src/Parser/Paladin/Holy/Modules/Talents/DevotionAuraDamageReduction.md

 It would be reasonable to assume the damage would have been reduced by the Armor and Versatility DR regardless of there being other DRs active as well.
 Because of that they should get the full DR value and the remaining damage reduction effects should base their damage reduction on the left-over damage reduced.

 Using the example values once again, we need two steps to determine the damage reduced by the 20% buff (Divine Protection).
 First we need to account for the Armor DR since it's a static damage reduction.
-We can just use the regular damage reduction formula; 1,000 * (100% - 40%) = 600 damage taken.
-Next we can calculate the damage taken after Divine Protection using the same formula with the new values; 600 * (100% - 20%) = 480.
-The difference is the the damage reduced by Divine Protection; 600 - 480 = **120 damage**.
+We can just use the regular damage reduction formula; `1,000 * (100% - 40%) =` 600 damage taken.
+Next we can calculate the damage taken after Divine Protection using the same formula with the new values; `600 * (100% - 20%) =` 480 damage taken.
+The difference is the the damage reduced by Divine Protection; `600 - 480 =` **120 damage**.

 This method is illustrated in the image below.
 Notice how the actual contribution of Devotion Aura is much smaller while the total damage reduced is the same.